sheetal1407/pythonpractice/README.md

 This is my 1st program , Please follow the below steps to execute.

-* Expected python3 is aledy installed
+* Expected python3 is already installed
 * Verify the python3 version using below command
 	* python --version